 5. Calcium: Important for bone health (partners with phosphorous).

 So next time you step off the tennis court, searching for a cool, refreshing drink after a tennis workout, crack open a coconut and see why we at tennis fitness love it so much.

 Of course, drinking it fresh from the coconut, as opposed to bottled, is the ultimate choice.
 But not always possible.
 So please remember to read the labels of coconut water, to make sure it's as pure and unprocessed as possible.
 Should read 100% coconut water.
 We recommend Nakula Coconut Water.

-Ideally, you are getting your essential nutrients from the food you are eating.
-But when you’re playing tennis for hours each week, your body may need some essential supplements for tennis players to support your body and help it recover, as well as support your immune system as high intensity exercise has the effect of suppressing immunity.
-Every player is different and not one size fits all, its best you see a health practitioner to get individualised advise but here are the 4 supplements we recommend to our players:
+Ideally, you are getting the essential nutrients from the food you are eating.
+But when you’re playing tennis for hours each week, your body may need some essential supplements for tennis players to support your body and help it recover, as well as support your immune system as high-intensity exercise has the effect of suppressing immunity.
+Every player is different and not one size fits all, it's best you see a health practitioner get individualized advice but here are the 4 supplements we recommend to our players:

 2. Fish Oil – These amazing supplements contain both EPA and DHA, which are fatty acids essential in reducing inflammation within the body that may be present due to high levels of training.
 Ensure your fish oil supplements are pure and free of mercury.

 3. Vitamin C – An antioxidant that supports the immune system and reduces the symptoms of the common cold in athletes.
 Take 1-2g up to 5 times daily, in divided doses throughout the day when you first feel a cold coming on.